markteehan/file-chunk-connectors/README.md

 ##### `file.minimum.age.ms`

 The amount of time in milliseconds after the file was last written to before the file can be processed.
+This should be set appropriatly to enable large files to be copied into the input.dir before it is processed.

 *Importance:* LOW

 *Type:* LONG

-*Default Value:* 0
+*Default Value:* 5000

 *Validator:* [0,...]

-##### `processing.file.extension`

-Before a file is processed, a flag is created in its directory to indicate the file is being handled.
-The flag file has the same name as the file, but with this property appended as a suffix.

-*Importance:* LOW

-*Type:* STRING

-*Default Value:* .PROCESSING

-*Validator:* Matches regex( ^.*\..+$ )

 #### General